kukuu/microservices-nodejs-docker-nginx/README.md

 The model and data composition of the algorithm in the book and video services are adaptable to each other.
 The SEARCH is a cross cutting service that relies on both other services.

+By cross-cutting the SEARCH API exploits both domains (book and video) without its own.
+Hasn't got a DB.
+We fetch from the network from both books and video models.

 ### Services
 #### Book Service
 #### Video Service